Alfakynz/No-More-Popups/README.md

 ## 🚀 Planned Features

-- Compatible with other Minecraft versions (Neo/Forge)
+- Compatibility with other Minecraft versions (for Neo/Forge)

-This feature isn't really planned, it's just an idea.
-When I have time, I might work on this feature.

-- Remove pop-ups from mods
+- Removal of pop-ups added by other mods

 ## 📦 Modpack